Bounce rate is the percentage of people who leave your website after viewing only one page.

 What Is a Good Bounce Rate?

-Generally speaking, if it is below 40% is considered good, while above 60% is considered bad.
+Generally speaking, around or below 50% is considered good, while above 60% is considered bad.

 Of course, there are always exceptions to this rule.